yehorscode/RssTUI/README.md

 PyPi is a great service to host python scripts and packages.
 Here's how to install it:

-First u need to create some sort of folder for my app and activate the venv
+First you need to create some sort of folder for my app and activate the venv

 ```bash
 mkdir rsstui